telerik/document-processing-docs/knowledge-base/preserve-font-boldness-pdf-export-radspreadprocessing.md

 ## Description

-When converting Excel documents in .NET Framework applications to PDF using RadSpreadProcessing, the bold text in the Excel file might not appear bold in the exported PDF.
+When converting Excel documents in .NET Framework applications to PDF format using [RadSpreadProcessing]({%slug radspreadprocessing-overview%}), the bold text in the Excel file might not appear bold in the exported PDF.
 The font also may be changed in the exported PDF.
 This issue often arises due to the PDF export process using a different font than the one specified in the Excel document.
 For instance, the PDF export might default to using "Arial" font, while the original Excel document uses "Aptos Narrow".

 This KB article also answers the following questions:
 - How to ensure text boldness is preserved in PDF exports?